 - Put it all together with a design that thwarts electromagnetic interference (EMI)

 The Layer Stack Manager provides an elegant tool for PCB design guidelines and setting layer characteristics such as thickness.
 It is a visual tool set up as a table with direct access for Printed Circuit Board editing.
 Columns for material definition of copper, prepreg, and core along with surface materials are specified here.
 Realization of high-speed design requirements that employ designed thicknesses are inserted here along with definition of dielectric material.

 Dielectric material for most Printed Circuit Boards today is FR4 and the Layer Stack Manager automatically inserts its dielectric constant into the stack manager.
 You may work in either Imperial or metric dimension units.
 Preset layer configurations are available to speed up your design work or you may load a previously configured stack from another design project.
 Drill pairs are accessible via a given navigation button.
 A separate radio button navigates to the Impedance Formula Editor.

 Use the Impedance Formula Editor to control impedance for high-speed signals

 Keep Power Adjacent to Ground and Give Reference to Signal Layers

-- Establish Printed Circuit Board layers with design rule directives in schematic capture
+- Establish PCB layers with design rule directives in schematic capture

 - Create x-signal classes for high-speed signals in your PCB layers.